podaac/metadata_templates/README.md

 The templates are designed to be used in an operational manner as a sets of key/value pairs.
 The template provides the "key" (CF or ACDD metadata attribute) while a separate data processing program provides the "value".

-An example of how to use the templates in an operational and programatic sense is provided in the accompanying notebook tutorial.
+An example of how to use the templates in an operational and programatic approach is provided in the accompanying notebook tutorial.

 ![N|Solid](https://podaac.jpl.nasa.gov/sites/default/files/image/custom_thumbs/podaac_logo.png)